Get in the Car, Loser! is a queer coming-of-age story that takes a road trip to fight evil

-Indie developer Christine Love‘s newest title Get in the Car, Loser! is a role-playing game that tells a queer coming-of-age story — all while on a free-wheeling roadtrip to take down a thousands-years-old evil.
+Indie developer Christine Love‘s newest title Get in the Car, Loser! is a role-playing game that tells a queer coming-of-age story — all while on a free-wheeling road trip to take down a thousands-years-old evil.
 It’s colorful and lighthearted, and it will launch sometime later this year on PC.

 Love is a veteran of the visual novel genre, and her previous work — like Ladykiller in a Bind, Digital: A Love Story, and Analogue: A Hate Story — have all played with that format.
 Get in the Car, Loser! is her first RPG, and it’s given her new mechanics to leverage while telling the story.